teoks0199/tp/docs/UserGuide.md

 ---
 #### Find stalls by menu items: `find-by-item` <a id="finding-stalls-by-item"></a>
-The command is a powerful tool for quickly locating specific food stalls based on the items on their menu.
+You can use this command to quickly locate specific food stalls based on the items on their menu.
 If you are craving for a specific dish, this command can help you narrow down your choices effectively.

 **Format:** `find-by-item ITEM_KEYWORD`